 Unless you are very careful about the origin, these beans are almost always the product of animal cruelty.
 Most coffee experts agree that it is at best a gimmick in any case, and doesn’t really produce a better coffee.

-Where to Buy Best Coffee Beans
+Where to Buy Great Coffee Beans

 Now that you know what to look for, start researching coffee roasters in your city.
 The best way to get the freshest beans is to buy them directly from the roaster.
 Roasters may also sell their coffee in local gourmet shops – always make sure to check that the roasting date is on the bag!

-1. Ethiopian Yirgacheffe
+1. Ethiopian Coffee Yirgacheffe

 Ethiopia is the place where coffee growing started – in fact there are still cloud forests in the country were wild coffee trees grow.
 Ethiopia still produces some of the greatest coffee bean varieties in the world, including the popular beans from the Yirgacheffe region.